-The following example shows how you can get the number of lines in a Flex TextArea control by using the getTextField() method (in the mx_internal namespace) and the numLines property.
+The following example shows how you can get the number of lines in a Flex TextArea control by using the getTextField()

 Full code after the jump.